Knee pain

 Having established these possible causative factors, my approach is to then deal with the immediate symptoms, ie the knee pain itself.

-I want to remove your pain as quickly as possible, so I will start by improving the local factors, around the knee and thigh using specialised massage techniques, which can be quite uncomfortable (see why might the treatment be painful?)
-I may also start working on the causative factors, especially if I feel they may inhibit progress with the knee itself.
+I want to remove your pain as quickly as possible, so I will start by improving the local factors, around the knee and thigh using specialised massage techniques, I may also start working on the causative factors, especially if I feel they may inhibit progress with the knee itself.
+Improvement is often immediate, or within the 2-4 days that the body takes to fully respond to treatment, or it may not begin to resolve until after the 2nd or 3rd session.

 If I can determine that your pain is due to some damage within the joint components, then we will discuss the options available to you.